|The authorization process will ask for your User ID and password.

 Arcs with zero radius are now processed by the display routines.
 They are generated onto the screen as a spot with a diameter equal to the circumferential line width.

 A small but significant problem with the Krump Text logic has been corrected.
-This bug would caused all stroked arcs within the character glyphs characters to be saved with a null radius, even though they would appear normal on the screen before the save operation.
+This bug would cause all stroked arcs within the character glyphs characters to be saved with a null radius, even though they would appear normal on the screen before the save operation.
 Text elements with non-unity aspect ratios did not suffer this problem.

 A minor improvement to the JPEG import filters allow them to detect and process files that are missing the resolution tag in their JFIF header.
 The arbitrarily selected value of 100 dots per inch is supplied as a default.